xiezhq/ISEScan/README.md

 <a name="Upgrade"></a>
 ## Upgrade ISEScan to the latest version
 ### Automated upgrade from Bioconda
-The lastest version becomes available on Bioconda is in a few hours or days after the release on https://github.com/xiezhq/ISEScan).
+The lastest version becomes available on Bioconda is in a few hours or days after it is released on https://github.com/xiezhq/ISEScan).
 You can run the command below to upgrade the existing ISEScan if the existing ISEScan was installed by Bioconda.
 ```
 conda update isescan
 ```